w3f/polkadot-wiki/docs/learn/how-to/why-cant-i-transfer-dot.md

 !!!info "Related concepts"
     For the underlying concepts, see [Transactions](../learn-transactions.md).

 There are a couple of reasons why you might not be able to transfer your DOT.
-This article examines the most common of them, but if you encounter a situation not covered by this article or have any questions, feel free to [get in touch](https://docs.polkadot.com/get-support/).
+This article examines the most common of them, but if you encounter a situation not covered by this article or have any questions, consider asking the [Polkadot community](../../general/community.md).

 * * *